By

 Eric Hall

-Eric Hall joined FLG in 2004 as one of the first hires after the Firm was founded.
-Eric was a member of the Firm’s Management Committee from 2012-2015, and has also served has Chair of FLG’s Compensation and Marketing committees.
-Eric has over 30 years of senior management experience serving…Read More
+Eric Hall (1954 – 2024) Distinguished Alumni Eric Hall joined FLG in 2004 as one of the first hires after the Firm was founded.
+Eric was a member of the Firm’s Management Committee from 2012 – 2015 and 2023 – 2024 and has also served as Chair of FLG’s Compensation…Read More